cpoczatek/OpenMIMS/docs/OpenMIMS-ReadMe.txt

 CONTENTS AND INSTALLATION
 ==================================

- To install the OpenMIMS plugin, extract the contents of the Open_MIMS.zip file into the "plugins" directory under ImageJ.
+ To install the OpenMIMS plugin, copy the contents of the Open_MIMS.zip file into the "plugins" directory under ImageJ.
 Only the .jar files need to be the placed in the "plugins" directory.
  The files README_OpenMIMS.txt and MimsManual.pdf are documentation